SalvationDevelopment/YGOSalvation-Server/readme.md

 * `npm install -g mocha`  installs the test harnss.
 * `npm install -g http-server`  an overpowered http server to run the server folder.

 This will setup a run enviroment  you two test harnesses and an http server.
 Next download and install [YGOCore](https://github.com/SalvationDevelopment/YGOCore) follow its readme instuctions carefully to compile.
 Place the executable and its dependencies in `server/ygocore`.
 Place a copy of `ygopro` in `server/http/ygopro`.
 Make sure the config files in the `ygocore` directory are pointing to the correct locations.
 Refer to the YGOCore documentation.
+Congrats you know have a fully functional server you are not allowed to use.
+Open `client\interface\js\configuration.js` set `mode` to `development`, the launcher will now connect to this new server.

 ## Licensing and Contributing
 **Do not use our software without our permission.** It is ment for use at http://ygopro.us if you want to use this software for something please leave open an issue explaining your intended use and we will write you a custom licence.